 Together with Hydrogenious, a pilot is being prepared to transport liquid organic hydrogen (LOHC) from Germany to Netherlands.
 In Dormagen, Germany, the world’s largest project plant for storing hydrogen in LOHC is currently being built.

-Vopak is exploring various opportunities, together with partners, to contribute to the import of liquefied hydrogen, LOHC and ammonia in several regions including Southern Europe, Middle East, Australia and South America.
+Vopak is exploring various opportunities, together with partners, to facilitate the export/import of green (liquefied) hydrogen, LOHC and ammonia from and to various locations worldwide.

 Vopak is building new capacities for the storage of waste-based feedstocks in the Port of Rotterdam for the production of biofuels such as biodiesel and bio-jet fuel.

 Vopak Ventures invested in Xycle, who is committed to build a plant in the Netherlands with the goal of converting plastic waste into high quality feedstock to contribute to the circular economy.

 Vopak is exploring various opportunities to contribute to the import of green ammonia from Morocco, Australia and/or the Middle East together with partners.
 Vopak is well experienced in safely handling ammonia at several locations within its global network.

 Vopak is collaborating with Gasunie and Gate terminal to investigate the development of an independent hub terminal for liquid CO2 on the Maasvlakte at the port of Rotterdam, the Netherlands.

 Vopak is exploring opportunities for CO2 infrastructure in Antwerp, Flushing, Houston and Singapore together with partners.
 Developing CO2 infrastructure is part our new energy strategy.

 Vopak is partnering with Elestor for the development of a hydrogen bromine flow battery.
 The joint ambition is to scale up the electricity storage capacity of these flow batteries.